The Case for Using Case Studies in Your Content Marketing Strategy

 CoSchedule helps marketers plan, execute and manage their marketing projects, so you’d expect their case studies (or customer stories as they call them) to be good.
 The story about ON24 is no exception.
 It has a clear and specific title, a quick facts sidebar, concise sections, original graphics, an emphasized customer quote, a relevant call to action, and a professional design.

-What Is the Format of a Case Study?
+What Is the Format of a Business Case Study?

 Because case studies share the "how and why" of success, they tend to follow a standard 4-part format: the customer, the challenge, the solution and the benefits (you can see that format clearly in the CoSchedule example).